 NICE held their first committee meeting on Spinraza on 27 June 2018.
 On 14 August 2018 NICE gave their initial decision on Spinraza which was negative.
 They said that a lack of data and the high cost of the treatment meant they could not recommend it for use on the NHS.
 This decision was subject to a consultation and then discussed at a second committee meeting in October.

 Alongside SMA Support UK, The SMA Trust and Treat SMA we are urging Biogen, NHS England and NICE to quickly reach a positive conclusion to Managed Access Agreement discussions taking place alongside the NICE assessment, which would allow access to Spinraza for a certain amount of time while further data and evidence is gathered.

-The third NICE committee meeting to discuss access to Spinraza takes place on Wednesday 6 March and we are still awaiting the outcome of that meeting.
+The third NICE committee meeting to discuss access to Spinraza took place on Wednesday 6 March and we are still awaiting the outcome of that meeting.

 Expanded Access Programme for Spinraza